 “Memory card?
 I’ve got a spare for my camera, somewhere here in my purse.”

-As she rummaged through her bag I thought of a way to save the file without risking blowing my cover.
-I went over to the other table and picked up a copy of the morning paper. Þora produced her camera and the card.
+As she rummaged through her bag Sean thought of a way to save the file and get a message to Mrs. Robinson without blowing his cover.
+He went over to the next table and picked up a copy of the morning paper. Þora produced her camera and the card.

 “Would you take my picture with this newspaper?
-On the spare card.
+On the spare card?
 I want to send it to my Aunt Mary in Seattle.
 She says I never send her anything from my trips abroad.
 She doesn’t believe me when I tell about my trips.
-I’ve got some files on the computer to send to her too.”
+I’ve got some files on the computer in the hangover shack to send to her too.”

-"OK, I guess." Þora put the card in her camera.
-"Smile.”
+“Já,” Þora put the card in her camera, “Smile.”

-I held the paper close to my face, so the date would be visible.
+Sean held the paper close to his face with the date clearly visible.

 “That’s great.
-Is there a place I can get a card, and a stamp?”
+Is there a place nearby where I can get a greeting card and a stamp?”

 “Let’s go back to the hangover shack.
-It will only take a minute for me to download the files, we'll take care of my aunt Mary, I'll pickup my clothes and you can get to work on time."
-I hoped.
-I didn’t have any idea where she lived.
+It will only take a minute to download the files, I’ll mail this to my aunt Mary, then pick up my clothes and you’ll be able to get to to work on time,” Sean said, although he didn’t have any idea where she lived.

-We left the restaurant and went back to the storeroom.
-I copied the evidence file, then erased it on the hard drive, using a line command.
-I knew the Senator’s people would be looking for it, I didn’t want them to think that I had seen the file.
-I put it in the duffel I had gotten from the embassy and then we left, headed towards the center of town.
+They left the restaurant and went back to the storeroom.
+Sean copied the evidence file and then erased it, using a line command to make sure the computer was clean.
+He knew the Senator’s people would be going through it and Sean didn’t want them to think that the file ever existed.
+He grabbed the duffel he had gotten from the embassy and the couple left, Þora leading him toward the center of town.